 Note.
 Coding (Braun & Clarke, 2022).

 Step 3: Theme Generation.
 The third step in thematic analysis is the formation of initial themes or categories.
 Categories or initial themes are created by linking codes that are similar to one another (Braun & Clarke, 2016).
-An example of the transition from codes to categories is detailed in figure 3.
+An example of the transition from codes to categories is detailed in Figure 3.
 Participants were asked questions regarding the positive influence of faculty and peers on alumni experience.
 Codes emerged that showed the importance of having a sense of belonging.
 The researcher noticed that every participant discussed the importance of having a sense of belonging.
 Participants discussed being members of campus organizations, community, and having diversity for understanding.
 The researcher found that regardless of whether the participant had experiences with African American faculty or peers, or non-African American faculty, having someone or being a part of an organization that shares the same culture and values as you and who supports you significantly impacted the way that the participant persisted at their PWI.
 These findings led to the transition from codes to the defined category of Sense of Belonging.
 Figure 3 shows a sample of codes to categories.

 Figure 3 Example of Codes to Category